codebuddies/serverless-concept/README.md

 ## Running GraphQL queries

 We will use the handly GraphQL [playground](https://github.com/prisma/graphql-playground) app to test/run queries against our GraphQL API.
+Go ahead and download and install it on your local machine.

 Enter the following url: `http://localhost:8888/.netlify/functions/graphql` in GraphQL playground.

 ### Example queries

-`GetAll Resources:`
+`GetAllResources:`

 ```
 {